Broch of Culswick: Location

 The Broch of Culswick is located a kilometre west of Culswick in the parish of Sandsting.
 It is on top of a steep, smooth knoll near cliffs and the sea.

 Description

 The Broch of Culswick has an external diameter of around 16 metres with walls preserved up to a height of 3.5 metres.
 The main entrance is clearly visible but debris nearly fills the passage.
 The lintel is a massive triangular stone.
 A "guard cell" was visible to the right of the main entrance.
 The interior of the broch is full of debris.
 The inside face of an upper gallery can be seen above the entrance, and another void or doorway is visible in the inner wall face.

-Culswick Broch was better preserved in 1774 when George Low's drawing shows three complete intra-mural galleries preserved on top of the buried lower storey as well as a scarcement ledge on the inside face.
+Culswick Broch was better preserved in 1774 when George Low's drawing shows three complete intramural galleries preserved on top of the buried lower storey as well as a scarcement ledge on the inside face.